whistlegraph/2022.aesthetic.computer/README.txt

 🪟 Browser Quirks
  - [] Development server only: videos don't load in Firefox (tested on Windows).
 2022.05.07.00.01
+ - [] Make the cursor faster / match the speed of the native cursor.

 *** 🎃 DIGITPAIN ***
  - [] Complete DIGITPAIN 0-5.